 In Montréal, you don't find foie gras—it finds you.
 Order a stuffed pig's trotter and you'll find it inside.
 French fries might very well have it on top.
 French toast and foie gras?
 Sure why not.
 Check out these five foie-centric dishes, including a take on the Double Down at Joe Beef and poutine from Au Pied du Cochon.

-Entries tagged with 'Au Pied de Cochon'
+'Au Pied de Cochon' on Serious Eats

 A few weeks ago, I was flying home from a food work-cation in New Orleans and Joan Jett was on my plane.
 I have to admit it was kind of exciting.
 I remember seeing Jett open for Aerosmith when I was in junior high—a pretty awesome concert from what I remember—and naturally I bought an Aerosmith shirt and wore it proudly to school the next day.
 It cost somewhere between $15 and $20 but was a required souvenir, mostly to ensure that everyone at Southwood Middle School knew I had seen Aerosmith and Joan Jett the night before.
 Walking through the halls, others were sporting the same shirt and we all felt a kinship, sometimes solidified with a nod...